Tips and Tricks to Rock the Reception

 What’s better for a wedding, Band or DJ?

 Live entertainment is always nice especial if you have talented musicians.
 Bands can be very entertaining to watch.
-Keep in mind that they can only play the music that they have practiced.
+Keep in mind that they can only play the music that they have practiced and know as a group.
 Usually about 40-60 songs.
 Most bands usually only play one or two styles of music.
 If your guest are not dancing at your wedding reception to the type of music they play, it is unlikely they will be able to switch to another style.
 Bands usually play 40 -60-minute sets with 20 -30-minute breaks in between.
-One thing to consider with bands is there are usually 3-4 people that all need to be there.
+One thing to consider with bands is there are usually 3-5 people that all need to be there.
 Should one of them decide to quit the band or if they became ill they might not be able to perform.
 A good band can cost anywhere for $950-$5000.00

 Once you have found a professional Halifax Disc Jockey, how do you choose which one?
 Budgets have to be kept, and you (as the decision maker) have to try for the best DJ you can find, for the best price.
 (THIS IS HUMAN NATURE.)
 Most professional DJs in Halifax range in price from $450- $1200.00 .
 HIGH PRICE does not ensure HIGH QUALITY.
 However, the opposite is usually true!
 Successful DJ companies will charge what they are able to get in their market.
 If you find a DJ that is half the price, there is usually a reason he or she is only able to charge half as much as a professional.
 The bottom line in hiring a DJ is to find one that is willing to work with you and one that is interested in what you have to say.
 One that is interested in making your wedding all that you want it to be.

 The victory of an amazing deal loses its appeal after you realize it was for a cheaper product.
-Here is one of my favorite quotes.
+Here is one of my favourite quotes.

 There is nothing in the world that some man cannot make a little worse and sell for a little cheaper, and he who considers price only is that man’s lawful prey!– John Ruskin